rtiwar2/hellofresh_de_test/README.md

 ## Task 1
 Using Apache Spark and Python, read, pre-process and persist rows to ensure optimal structure and performance for further processing.
-Use the dataset on the `input` folder as the input.
+The source events are located on the `input` folder.

 ## Task 2
 Using Apache Spark and Python read processed dataset from Task 1 and: